amblafont/dargent-examples/driver-verif.md

 One possible solution consists in manipulating the volatile memory locations using abstract functions and give them a relevant semantics.
 However, I think it has some limitations, as I am arguing in a later section.

+Another issue is that a driver may set a local variable before updating the memory location with this variable.
+This is not currently supported by dargent since it would require to give a layout to an unboxed variable.

 # A challenge: nondeterministic abstract functions